One of the most common defects found by fire door inspectors is that the door leaf has been over-trimmed.

 If they trim too much from the edge of the door, the fire resistance performance certification will be void and the door may fail to perform adequately in a fire.
 The door frame should always be made to suit the door leaf dimensions and to suit the opening in the compartment wall.

-Many types of fire doors have hardwood lipping fixed to their edges, timber framing behind that lipping, and a particleboard core within that framing.
+Many types of fire doors have hardwood lipping fixed to their edges, timber framing behind that lipping, and a particleboard core within that framing, which should also include approved intumescent strips.
 If you trim by too much and reduce the size of the lipping or framing, or indeed worse still expose the core, then the door’s fire resistance performance could well be adversely affected, and the fire performance certification will no longer apply.

-Clearly, this could leave the building operator without suitable fire protection and increase the likelihood of fire spreading out of control within the building.
+Clearly, this could leave the building operator without suitable fire protection within commercial spaces and increase the likelihood of fire spreading out of control within the building.

 A fire door installer who trims or cuts a fire door beyond the specific allowance could find themselves in trouble and subject to claims and prosecutions from those persons and organisations affected.